nextauthjs/next-auth/docs/docs/guides/04-providers/03-email-http-api.md

 - Install and configure any [Auth.js Database Adapter](/adapters/overview), as it is a requirement for the Email provider.
 - Generate an API key from your cloud Email provider of choice and add it to your `.env.*` file.
 For example, mine is going to be called `SENDGRID_API`.

-At this point, you should have a `[...nextauth].ts` file which looks something like this:
+At this point, you should have a default `[...nextauth].ts` file which looks something like this:

 ```ts title="pages/api/auth/[...nextauth].ts"
 import NextAuth, { NextAuthOptions } from "next-auth"